If you are already certified, and are looking to recertify, please click here.

 Trainer Selection/Certification

-• Certification applicant must complete a week-long institute by a Kagan National Certified Trainer within three years of the application.
-(This can occur earlier in the process.)
+- Certification applicant must complete a week-long institute by a Kagan National Certified Trainer.
+While the full Kagan Cooperative Learning training can occur earlier in the process, the applicant must have attended a Kagan workshop within three years of the application.

-3. Two video clips teaching a structure to students (10-15 minutes), and teaching a different structure to adults (10-15 minutes).
-The videos can be unlisted links from a service like YouTube or Vimeo.
-Make sure the videos are set to unlisted.
+- Two video clips teaching a Kagan Cooperative Learning Structure to students (10-15 minutes), and teaching a different Kagan Cooperative Learning Structure to adults (10-15 minutes).
+The videos MUST be unlisted links from either YouTube or Vimeo.
+Make sure the videos are set to unlisted, and the links are working on the application files.

 Rationale: Materials, content and resources used in training are continually improving and updating.